 The Southern Trust welcomes volunteers from all walks of life and strives to ensure they reflect the diversity of the communities that we serve.
 We offer a host range of opportunities to suit all skills and aspirations.

 We would like to hear from you if you are:

 - want to develop your own skills as an individual.

 We ask that you commit to at least one year volunteering, so we can develop a long-lasting and meaningful role for you.
 Volunteers can claim out of pocket travel expenses.

 - Volunteer Recognition Event

-Current volunteering opportunities across the Trust area include:
+Current volunteering opportunities now reopened for recruitment across the Trust area include: